abdurahmon27/simple-php-name-writer/README.md

-# simple-php-name-writer
+## simple-php-name-writer

-Name-wireter in php.
+# Name-wrieter in php.

-I made this when I was 15
+# I made this when I was 15